amekelburg/wedsite/4-accomodations.md

 ### Water Taxis

-If you miss the ferry,but don't want to miss the ceremony, there are water taxis you can take to Peaks Island.
+If you miss the ferry, but don't want to miss the ceremony, there are water taxis you can take to Peaks Island.
 They cost a flat rate of $55 for up to 6 people.
 They pick up passengers at a dock to the right of the Casco Bay ferries but before the Flatbread Company restaurant.
 If there is not a taxi waiting at the dock below, please call 207-879-2562 and they will send a water taxi over for you.